 - Driver’s license number

-- Vehicle make, model, year as well as licence plate
+- Vehicle make, model, year as well as license plate

 - Insurance company, policy number and expiry date